-Surfaces overlain by sedimentary, pyroclastic, or volcaniclastic units or lava flows that are interpreted to be unconformities, which either truncate bedding or foliation in the unit below, represent erosion of the unit below, or represent an abrupt change in metamorphism that requires erosion in the absence of a fault.
+- Surfaces overlain by sedimentary, pyroclastic or volcaniclastic units, or lava flows that are interpreted to be unconformities, which either truncate bedding or foliation in the unit below, represent erosion of the unit below, or represent an abrupt change in metamorphism that requires erosion in the absence of a fault. - OTHER FEATURES - Bedrock sample site with sample number.

-OTHER FEATURES

-- 10573 Bedrock sample site with sample number.
 Sites are hyper-linked to digital images in the original GIS map.
 Sample sites are numbered in two sequences.
 Sites with three digits, beginning with site 001, are from an earlier surficial mapping project.
-Five-digit numbers beginning with site 10001 - are from more recent bedrock mapping.
-Samples marked Pf, DG, X, and MR are sites of Zarrow (1978).
-10226

-Locations where bedrock displays noteworthy properties described in field notes.
+Five-digit numbers beginning with site 10001 are from more recent bedrock mapping.
+Samples marked Pf, DG, X, and MR are approximate locations of sites of Zarrow (1978). - Locations where bedrock displays noteworthy properties described in field notes.
 Sites are hyper-linked to digital images in the original GIS map.

 Bedrock quarry, mine, or excavation for fill.
 Dashed line only used in areas of large excavations.
-Abbreviations for rock types: f - felsite, g - granite, G - gabbro, m - metasedimentary rock, d - dolerite.
+Abbreviations for rock types: f felsite, g granite, - G gabbro, m metasedimentary rock, d dolerite.

 Abandoned bedrock quarry, mine, or excavation for fill.
 Dashed line only used in areas of large excavations.
-Abbreviations for rock types: f - felsite, \times g - granite, G - gabbro, m - metasedimentary rock, d - dolerite.
+Abbreviations for rock types: f felsite, - g granite, G gabbro, m metasedimentary rock, d dolerite.